stellar-deprecated/starlight/benchmarks/Benchmark Report 2021-10-22.md

 ### Understanding the Tests

 Each test sends payments in one direction on the bi-directional payment channel.
-Each test specifies a payment count, max payment amount, and a maximum buffer size in the `payx` command. i.e. `payx <maximum payment amount> <payment count> <max buffer size>`.
+Each test specifies a max payment amount, payment count, and a maximum buffer size in the `payx` command. i.e. `payx <maximum payment amount> <payment count> <max buffer size>`.

+For example, test AB6 `payx 1000 1000000 50000`, sent 1 million payments, with amounts varying from 0.0000001 to 1000.0, and it allowed payments to buffer into batches holding up to 50k payments.

 Payments are buffered until the channel is available to propose the next agreement.
 An agreement is then built containing one or more buffered payments.
 The agreement containing a list of all buffered payments are transmitted to the recipient, and back again in full.